ece362-purdue/labs/lab0-intro/README.md

 > [!CAUTION]
 > Please keep in mind the food-and-liquids policy of the lab, which is to bring absolutely no food or liquid with you to your lab sessions.  **Failure to follow this rule will result in a penalty for the lab currently running in that week.**
 >
 > This rule applies no matter what is happening in lab, be it your lab session or an open lab session.
-If you must bring a bottle or other such container, please drop it off at the sink at the back of the lab.  **This rule is in place to protect the very expensive equipment in lab, and to ensure that the lab remains a safe environment for everyone.**
+If you must bring a bottle or other such container, please place it in the designated safe area for the lab.
+If you must have food or drink, please step outside the lab to consume it.  **This rule is in place to protect the very expensive equipment in lab, and to ensure that the lab remains a safe and clean environment for everyone.**

 > [!WARNING]
 > Past semesters of students' breadboards have had numerous issues with tombstoned holes, which are holes that have been damaged by excessive pressure, typically from pushing in oscilloscope probes, which you may have done in prior classes.
 If you have done this, or otherwise have had issues with your breadboard in the past, **we highly encourage you to replace it as soon as possible**.
 Because the labs will build on each other, it will be extremely difficult for you to debug problems with your breadboard as you get to later labs.
 A good replacement is the Makeronics breadboard (available for about $35 on Amazon).
+>
+> Debugging in this course can get very difficult with more complex circuits, so starting early is crucial to success in this course.
+Do not put things off until the last minute - if you have breadboard issues.

 ## Step 0: Initialize your git repository